-E-12.
-How does the use of ESSER and GEER funds to make up for State and/or local revenue losses impact IDEA's LEA Maintenance of Effort (MOE) requirement?
+E-11.
+How does the use of ESF-SEA and ESF-Governor funds to make up for State and/or local revenue losses impact IDEA's LEA Maintenance of Effort (MOE) requirement?

 IDEA contains an LEA MOE requirement in addition to the State MOE requirements in the CARES Act, CRRSA Act, and ARP Act, and the State and LEA maintenance of equity requirements in the ARP Act.
-Under section 613(a)(2)(A)(iii) of IDEA and 34 CFR § 300.203, an LEA must both: (1) budget, for the education of children with disabilities, at least the same amount as the LEA spent for that purpose from the same source (either local funds or a combination of State and local funds, on an aggregate or per capita basis) in the most recent fiscal year for which information is available; and (2) expend, for the education of children with disabilities, at least the same amount as the LEA spent for that purpose from the same source (either local funds or a combination of State and local funds, on an aggregate or per capita basis) for the preceding fiscal year.
+Under section 613(a)(2)(A)(iii) of IDEA and 34 CFR § 300.203, an LEA must both: (1) budget, for the education of children with disabilities, at least the same amount as the LEA spent for that purpose from the same source (local funds on an aggregate or per capita basis) in the most recent fiscal year for which information is available; and (2) expend, for the education of children with disabilities, at least the same amount as the LEA spent for that purpose from the same source (local funds on an aggregate or per capita basis) for the preceding fiscal year.
 Under IDEA, these budget and expenditure requirements for LEA MOE are termed "eligibility" and "compliance" standards, respectively.
 While IDEA does not provide for MOE waivers, there are exceptions and an adjustment to the LEA MOE requirements that may allow an LEA to reduce its MOE budget and expenditures below the level of expenditures for the education of children with disabilities made by the LEA for the appropriate comparison year (the most recent fiscal year for which information is available (for the eligibility standard) and the preceding fiscal year (for the compliance standard)).
 (See 34 CFR §§ 300.204 and 300.205.)